ESI Definition - What is ESI?

 - Rule 34 permits the requesting party to inspect, copy, test, or sample the following items

-- Any designated documents or electronically stored information including writings, drawings, graphs, charts, photographs, sound recordings, images
+- Any designated documents or ESI including writings, drawings, graphs, charts, photographs, sound recordings, images, a social media page

-- These documents could be stored in any medium from which information can be obtained either directly or, if necessary, after translation by the responding party into a reasonably usable form
+- These documents may be stored in any medium from which information can be obtained either directly or, if necessary, after translation by the responding party into a reasonably usable form

 As part of the amended Rule 34 a, the category of 'electronically stored information' should also permit the discovery rules to keep pace with developments in information technology for many years into the future.